Aeon's scope broadens each year without compromising its indie ethos

 In summary: Aeon's scope broadens each year without compromising its indie ethos.
 It remains an eclectic showcase of enthusiastic local talent, peppered with inspirational acts from further afield and under-girdled by solid, multi-genre DJing from its expanding party face.
 And a waterskiing crocodile.

-review by Nick Kiss photos by Federica Pacifico / Keith Sharman
+photos by: Federica Pacifico / Keith Sharman